Exiv2/exiv2/README-CROSSCOMPILING.md

 In this document we provide some guidelines to cross-compile Exiv2.
 Since there could be several ways to achieve cross-compilation, we will have different sections for each of them.

-Something important to keep in mind is that since Exiv2 have some 3rd party dependencies, we would need to have such dependencies compiled for the target system.
+Something important to keep in mind is that since Exiv2 has some 3rd party dependencies, we need to have such dependencies compiled for the target system.
 This can be normally achieved by installing system packages, by using **conan**, or compiling them by yourselves.